peasead/elastic-container/README.md

 2. Install prerequisites (see below)
 3. Change into the `elastic-container/` folder
 4. Change the default password of "changeme" in the `.env` file
+5. Bulk enable pre-built detection rules by OS in the `.env` file (not required, see usage below)
-5. Make the `elastic-container.sh` shell script executable by running `chmod +x elastic-container.sh`
+6. Make the `elastic-container.sh` shell script executable by running `chmod +x elastic-container.sh`
-5. Execute the `elastic-container.sh` shell script with the start argument `./elastic-container start`
+7. Execute the `elastic-container.sh` shell script with the start argument `./elastic-container start`
-6. Wait for the prompt to tell you to browse to https://localhost:5601 \
+8. Wait for the prompt to tell you to browse to https://localhost:5601 \
 (You may be presented a browser warning due to the self-signed certificates.
 You can type `thisisnotsafe` or click to proceed after which you will be directed to the Elastic log in screen)

 ## Requirements